finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 npm install --save-dev @loadable/babel-plugin @loadable/webpack-plugin
 ```

-Now, create a `razzle.config.js` in the root of our project so that we can extend razzle **webpack** configuration then add **@loadable/component** config.
-Open up that file then add the following code:
+Now, create a `razzle.config.js` in the root of our project so that we can extend razzle **webpack** configuration and then add **@loadable/component** config.

+Open up the file then add the following code:

 ```js
 // razzle.config.js